"We would like to thank you for a wonderful trip. One of the best Ė lemurs, chameleons, tree frogs, and of course

 The forest resounds to the haunting cries of the Indri, the largest of the lemurs.
 We also hope to see Common Brown Lemur, Furry-eared Dwarf Lemur and Eastern Lesser Bamboo Lemur, as well as the beautiful Diademed Sifaka and panda-like Black-and-white Ruffed Lemur in Mantadia.

 The lovely Andasibe Hotel is ideally placed for exploring the area.
-The most highly-sought after birds are the ground-rollers, and we may well see all four species that occur here.
+The most highly sought-after birds are the ground-rollers, and we may well see all four species that occur here.

-Parties of forest birds mainly comprise species found nowhere else on earth, such as Spectacled Greenbul, Madagascar White-eye, Blue Vanga and the remarkable Nuthatch Vanga.
+Parties of forest birds mainly comprise species found nowhere else on earth, such as Spectacled Tetraka, Madagascar White-eye, Blue Vanga and the remarkable Nuthatch Vanga.
 Madagascar Flufftail is occasionally glimpsed, along with Madagascar Wood-rail, White-throated Rail, Madagascar Pygmy Kingfisher, Red-fronted Coua and the amazing Blue Coua.
 In the evening we hope to find Rainforest Scops Owl and Madagascar Long-eared Owl, whilst the Collared Nightjar may be seen at a daytime roost.
 Extensive rice-paddies nearby hold numerous Red Fody and Madagascar Stonechats, as well as giving us a chance of finding Madagascar Snipe, Squacco Heron, Hammerkop, Madagascar Pratincole and Grey Emutail.

 The next day we will drive north to Isalo, birding en route at Zombitse.
-Here, one of Madagascarís most localised birds, the Appertís Greenbul can be found, along with White-browed Owl, Giant Coua, Greater Vasa Parrot and Cuckoo-Roller.
+Here, one of Madagascarís most localised birds, the Appertís Tetraka can be found, along with White-browed Owl, Giant Coua, Greater Vasa Parrot and Cuckoo-Roller.
 Later in the day we will arrive at Isalo, a dramatic area of sandstone escarpments, canyons and grassland.

 On day eleven we will drive back to the coast, spending two nights near Ifaty.
-Here, one of the planetís most endangered habitats, the now fragmented spiny forest is home to some weird and wonderful plants and animals.
+Here, one of the planetís most endangered habitats, the now fragmented spiny forest, is home to some weird and wonderful plants and animals.
 Our local guides have an uncanny ability to find the special birds here including Long-tailed Ground-roller, Sub-desert Mesite, Running Coua, Sub-desert Brush Warbler, Archboldís Newtonia, Hook-billed Vanga and Lafresnayeís Vanga.
 Nearby pools and coastal marshes hold Madagascar Plover, Greater Flamingo and Hottentot Teal.

 After six great days in the south we will fly back to Tana.
 We will visit Lake Alarobea, where Madagascar Pond Heron and Dimorphic Egrets nest.
 We will stay overnight in Tana before taking an early morning flight to the north-west, our home for the last three nights.

-Arriving in Majunga, we will take a boat trip around the Betsiboka Delta to search for Bernierís Teal, Humblotís Heron, Madagascar Sacred Ibis and Crab Plover.
+Arriving in Majunga, we hope to take a boat trip around the Betsiboka Delta to search for Bernierís Teal, Humblotís Heron, Madagascar Sacred Ibis and Crab Plover.
 A two hour drive will then take us inland to Ampijoroa, where the Ankarafantsika National Park protects large tracts of dry forest.
 The key species here are the Schlegelís Asity, White-breasted Mesite, Madagascar Fish Eagle and Van Damís Vanga.
 Noisy groups of Sickle-billed Vangas provide one of the highlights of this trip.
 Coquerelís Sifaka (a beautiful chestnut and white lemur) provide great photographic opportunities, whilst an evening excursion may yield Milne-Edwardís Sportive Lemur, Mongoose Lemur, Fat-tailed Dwarf-lemur and the recently described Golden-brown Mouse-lemur.
 Rhinoceros Chameleon, Leaf-tailed Gecko and tiny leaf chameleons add to the interest on night walks.
 Finally, on day 17 we will fly back to Tana, connecting with our international flight home.

-Breakfast will be taken early (7am or earlier).
+There may be one or two very early starts due to the timing of the domestic flights.
+At other times, breakfast will be taken early (7am or earlier).
 Due to the high mid-day temperatures we plan to do morning and late afternoon excursions, with time off in between to siesta.
 Basic fitness is all that is required.
 At Perinet there are several short but steep slopes, particularly where we look for Indri.
 Elsewhere, the terrain is mostly flat and the walks are easy.

-Full-board accommodation is provided with four nights at the Andasibe Hotel, Perinet, one night at Relais des Plateaux, Tana, two nights at Hotel Capricorne, Tulear, two nights at Satrana Hotel, Isalo, two nights at Hotel Nautilus, Ifaty, one night at Relais des Plateaux, Tana and three nights at the Ampijoroa Forest Chalets.
+Full-board accommodation is provided with four nights at the Andasibe Hotel, Perinet, one night at Relais des Plateaux, Tana, two nights at Caliente Beach Hotel, Tulear, two nights at Satrana Hotel, Isalo, two nights at Hotel Nautilus, Ifaty, one night at Relais des Plateaux, Tana and three nights at the Ampijoroa Forest Chalets.
 All are very comfortable, with en suite facilities and good food.
 Lunch will normally be at the hotel, but may be packed when we expect to be away during the middle of the day.

 PRICE INCLUDES Ö..